Supplier Diversity & Equity in Contracting

 How to do business with us

-In order to provide purchased services/goods to us, contractors/vendors should do the following:
+To provide purchased services/goods to us, contractors/vendors should:

 1. Register with the state’s Washington’s Electronic Business Solution system (WEBS).
 This is required for all contractors/vendors to have access to and respond to solicitations.
 We often check the WEBS database for small, minority-owned, women-owned, and veteran-owned business.